Kofi Adu: Career

-In July 2008, he was awarded a National Award by then-Ghanaian President John Agyekum Kufuor.
-Although he originally journeyed to Accra to sing, Agya Koo has been featured in many Ghanaian movies, 15 of which remain his favorite.
+In July 2008, he was awarded a National Award from the then-Ghanaian President John Agyekum Kufuor.
+The award is given to individuals who have contributed significantly to society.
+Adu is considered as one of the few people who have shaped the Ghanaian acting industry.
+Agya Koo has been featured in over 90 Ghanaian movies, 15 of which remains his favorite.

 Avoiding the normal procedure of thoroughly reading a script before acting in films, he told Joy FM's former morning show host Kojo Oppong Nkrumah that while actors and actresses are typically given scripts two weeks before they begin shooting, his God-given talent allows him to improvise without a script.

 He has been in movies with Aboagye Brenya, Lil Win, Kwaku Manu, Mercy Aseidu to name a few.

+He was once a brand ambassador for Ghana Exim Bank alongside the Ghanaian Dance hall artiste Charles Nii Armarh popularly known as Shatta Wale.